Applied Zoology and Nature Conservation

 Fax: +49 (0)3834 420-4252

 Range expansion and dispersal in lesser horseshoe bats

 Therefore, I will get further insights into the mechanisms of this dispersal and range expansion by answering the following questions: 1) How do new colonies form?
-2) Do newly formed colonies differ in reproductive rate and dispersal rate from old ones?
-3) Is dispersal heritable?
+2) Are there differences between small newly formed and old isolated small colonies?
 The lesser horseshoe bat is endangered and protected in Germany, I therefore work with a non-invasive genetic Capture-Mark-Recapture approach to avoid unnecessary disturbance.
 I use DNA extracted from bat droppings to reconstruct individual genotypes on which I base population parameter estimates and answer the aforementioned questions.
-Additionally for question 1 and 2, I will establish acoustic sexing based on echolocation calls to enlarge sample size and refine population parameter estimates in order to get even more detailed insights into the life of this rare and cryptic bat.
+Additionally, for question 1, I will establish acoustic sexing, directionality and potential age based on echolocation calls to enlarge sample size and refine population parameter estimates in order to get even more detailed insights into the life of this rare and cryptic bat.

 Animal coloration and scientific photography

 Due to my past work in animal coloration during my master on Lake Tanganyikan cichlids at the University of Basel, my interests in in the broad field of animal body coloration and patterning grew and I therefore gained valuable experience in scientific digital photography and coloration measurement.

 GRK 2010 Biological RESPONSEs to Novel and Changing Envrironments